 Cumulative figures from the beginning of the year, unless otherwise indicated.
 See Technical memorandum of understanding (TMU) for definitions.
 The March and September test dates are for indicative targets, while the June test date is for performance criteria.
-The December targets represent the authorities' projections, which post-date the December 17, 2016 expiration of the ECF arrangement.

 This performance criterion is subject to adjustment for external budget support, reduction of pending bills, tax refunds, and arrears payment.
 See TMU for more details.